Government debt: Impacts of government debt

 Government debt accumulation may lead to a rising interest rate, which can crowd out private investment as governments compete with private firms for limited investment funds.
 Some evidence suggests growth rates are lower for countries with government debt greater than around 80 percent of GDP.
 A World Bank Group report that analyzed debt levels of 100 developed and developing countries from 1980 to 2008 found that debt-to-GDP ratios above 77% for developed countries (64% for developing countries) reduced future annual economic growth by 0.017 (0.02 for developing countries) percentage points for each percentage point of debt above the threshold.

 Excessive debt levels may make governments more vulnerable to a debt crisis, where a country is unable to make payments on its debt, and it cannot borrow more.
 Crises can be costly, particularly if a debt crisis is combined with a financial/banking crisis which leads to economy-wide deleveraging.
 As firms sell assets to pay off debt, asset prices fall which risks an even greater fall in incomes, further depressing tax revenue and requiring governments to drastically cut government services.
 Examples of debt crises include the Latin American debt crisis of the early 1980s, and Argentina's debt crisis in 2001.
 To help avoid a crisis, governments may want to maintain a "fiscal breathing space".
 Historical experience shows that room to double the level of government debt when needed is an approximate guide.

-Government debt is built up by borrowing when expenditure exceeds revenue, so government debt generally creates an intergenerational transfer.
-This is because the beneficiaries of the government's expenditure on goods and services when the debt is created typically differ from the individuals responsible for repaying the debt in the future.